louie-github/YTSubConverter-CLI/README.md

 very simple and minor changes to:

 - Remove the UI elements (WinForms)
-- Add a usage string (TODO: Add more command line functionality)
+- Add a usage string for the command line
 - Remove or conditionally disable some Windows-specific code (e.g. COM interop, `kernel32.dll`)

-The new CLI-only project `YTSubConverter.CLI` should otherwise function identically to the original YTSubConverter program, with the main benefit being that it is now **cross-platform!**
+The new CLI-only project `YTSubConverter.CLI` should otherwise function identically to the original YTSubConverter program, with the main benefit being that it is now **cross-platform!** 🎉🎉🥳 _[thank you .NET 5!]_

-If you need even more reliability, however, please use the original (currently) Windows-only program YTSubConverter by arcusmaximus: https://github.com/arcusmaximus/YTSubConverter/
+However, if you need even more reliability, please use the **original** currently Windows-only program YTSubConverter by arcusmaximus: https://github.com/arcusmaximus/YTSubConverter/

+## Disclaimer

-Use the provided code and builds at your own risk.
-While I try to test everything and ensure that everything builds and runs, I do not know much about C#, .NET, etc. so I'm mostly just guessing what to change and depending on automated / GUI apps like Visual Studio.
-If you have any suggestions, criticisms, or painfully obvious things to point out, **_please_** feel free to inform me by opening an issue, pull request, or the like.
+> Use the provided code and builds at your own risk.
+While I try to test
+> everything and ensure that everything builds and runs, I do not know
+> much about C#, .NET, etc. so I'm mostly just guessing what to change
+> and depending on automated / GUI apps like Visual Studio.
+If you have
+> any suggestions, criticisms, or painfully obvious things to point out,
+> **_please_** feel free to inform me by opening an issue, pull request,
+> or the like.
 Thank you, and have fun using the program!

 _Don't forget to check out the
 [original program](https://github.com/arcusmaximus/YTSubConverter/) and
-consider giving it a star.
-All the actual code that converts between the subtitle formats were written by arcusmaximus._
+consider giving it a star⭐!
+All the actual code that converts between the subtitle formats was written by arcusmaximus._

 ## Known issues / quirks

 - Floating point calculations may differ between operating systems.
+  Therefore, the same input subtitle files may result in different output data depending on the operating system.
+  _This, I believe, is a C# limitation.
+Correct me if I'm wrong._
-- Startup time and/or performance for "portable-single-file" builds may be slower than the original program.
-Since ILMerge was removed, the necessary `.dlls` have to be extracted at each startup.
+- Startup time for single-file builds **may** _(not yet proven)_ be slower than the original `YTSubConverter` program.
+  Since `ILMerge` was removed, the necessary `.dll`s have to be extracted at each startup to a temporary directory before the executable is run.
-  To avoid this, you can either use the regular "portable" builds which include the `.dlls` along with the executable, or use the "non-portable" builds which require the .NET 5.0 runtime to be installed to run.
+  To mitigate this, you can use the non-single-file builds which package the `.dll`s along with the executable, rather than extracting them on each startup.

+## Original README

 The original README.md is shown below.
 Note that all links from this point onwards will refer to the